flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![The Media Center app, included with Windows XP Media Center Edition (2005).
 This edition of Windows XP bundles an extra set of apps that target the TV, as opposed to the PC.](screenshots/windows/mediacenter2005.jpg){.toright}

-Truth to be told, the overall design was strongly compromised to comply with both 4:3 and 16:9 aspect ratios, without being able to take advantage of the latter.
+Truth be told, the overall design was strongly compromised to comply with both 4:3 and 16:9 aspect ratios, without being able to take advantage of the latter.
 The organisation of elements wasn't very consistent either, as some views, like the Xbox Guide, felt like all controls had to be squashed into a small space.
 The most limiting aspect, in my opinion, is the fact the indicators for navigation (list of available blades) were always shown on both edges of the screen.
 This consumed useful space for the opened blade.
 Thus, exceptional navigation segues had to be used to move away from the home screen hierarchy and reclaim full-screen space, at the cost of adding more inconsistency to the user interface.

 Nevertheless, this is the GUI that gave this console an identity, and it's obvious that it targeted the 'young' audience group, which worked _fine_ for a few years.